 |Millet 6-25 x 56 LRS-1 (.25 MOA with Rings)||

 |UUQ 4-16×50 AOL||

 Our Top 10 Optic for Scar 17 Recommendation:

 1. Vortex Razor HD Gen II 1-6×24 Riflescope – The Best Durable Optic for Scar 17

 The thing about Vortex products is that every part plays a significant role.
 Especially when it comes to delivering high performance!
 No matter how small!
 With that in mind, be ready to not expect any Scar 17 optics problems.
 That’s the beauty of the Vortex Razor HD Gen II 1-6×24 Riflescope.

 Let’s start with the invaluable objective lens.
-This best optic for Scar 17 features apochromatic lens.
-The system eliminates distraction often accompanied by bright natural light.
-The lens does an excellent job of correcting visual spectrum.
-As the outcome, you get excellent visibility.
+This best optic for Scar 17 features an apochromatic lens.
+The system eliminates distractions often accompanied by bright natural light.
+The lens does an excellent job of correcting the visual spectrum.
+As an outcome, you get excellent visibility.

 Durability can also be a huge challenge to deal with when using riflescopes, am I right?
 In that regard, the Vortex Razor HD Gen II contains a high-quality coating.
 So the exterior casing is well-protected against damage.
 And this keeps the interior parts in good shape as well.